+More importantly, it uncovers that as long as the agents collectively cover the entire state-action space (i.e., $\muminavg>0$), \fedqvavg still enables learning even when individual agents fail to cover the entire state-action space (i.e., $\mumin=0$), unveiling the blessing of heterogeneity that was not elucidated in prior work \citep{khodadadian22fedrlspeedup}.

-\item {\em Leveraging heterogeneity in federated asynchronous Q-learning via importance averaging.} Heterogeneous behavior policies at agents may induce local trajectories covering different parts of the state-action space.
-However, equally weighting the local Q-estimates fails to exploit this diversity, and the convergence is bottlenecked by the slowest converging agent.
+\item {\em Sample complexity of federated asynchronous Q-learning with importance averaging.} Although heterogeneous behavior policies at agents may induce local trajectories covering different parts of the state-action space and relax the coverage requirement, equally weighting the local Q-estimates may hinder the convergence which is bottlenecked by the slowest converging agent.
+This is evident by the dependency on $\Csim$ in the sample complexity of \fedqvavg, which becomes larger when the local behavior policies are highly disparate.
 To address this issue, we propose a novel importance averaging scheme in federated Q-learning (\fedqwavg) that averages the local Q-estimates by assigning larger weights to more frequently updated local estimates.
 To learn an $\varepsilon$-optimal Q-function in the $\ell_{\infty}$ sense, \fedqwavg requires at most (see Theorem~\ref{thm:dist-asyncwq-localupdate})